datadryad/dryad-app/spec/data/stash-merritt/README.md

 The files in this directory are representative of the files that are sent to Merritt.
 They were formerly used by rspec tests to validate that the file generators were accurate.
 However, that resulted in very brittle tests.
-The testst are now at a higher level.
+The tests are now at a higher level.
 These files are retained for reference only.